 Angelo Cortesi was born in Asola, in the north of Italy in April 1938.
 He is a designer and architect and he has created over 100 architectural projects with his company La Cortesi Design.
 He has given lectures in various countries in the world and he also teaches industrial design of public premises and facility at the Polytechnic University of Milan.

-La Cortesi Design srl. based in Milan and specializes in product design, in the tertiary sector and in architecture and has collaborated with the studios: Benati, Gregotti, G14, B.G.
+La Cortesi Design srl. is based in Milan and specialises in product design, in the tertiary sector and in architecture and has collaborated with the studios: Benati, Gregotti, G14, B.G.

 Angelo Cortesi is also the Chairman and C.E.O. of Compagnia Italiana Progetto s.a.s. and Deputy Chairman of RED, a consortium with 11 member companies in the engineering, architecture and environment sectors.

 Cortesi has been chairman of the A.D.I.
 (Associazione per il Disegno Industriale), founded in 1956.
 He is a permanent member of the jury of the Koizumi Prize in Tokyo and a consultant of the Japan Design Foundation in Osaka, and he is Chairman of the Jury of the SMAU Prize.

 Awards: Compasso d’Oro, Bio Gold Medal Ljubljana, The Neocom Award in Chicago.
 Gold Medal at Buenos Aires, Gran Prix d’Architecture.

 Cortesi Design has designed for: Boch, Brentano, Cerdisa, Clementoni, Diesis, Delso, Fiam, Faber Castell, Fiat, First, Form e Superfici, Herman Miller, Insa, Kartell, Kenmore, Kotobuki, Lualdi, Marugo, Panasonic, Parker, Poliform, Shindler, TER, Toppan, Turikan, Valenti, WMF and many others.